Selecting Penalty Parameters of High-Dimensional M-Estimators using Bootstrapping after Cross-Validation: Bootstrapping after Cross-Validation

-We split the section into two subsections.
-In Section \ref{sub: boot penalty level}, we develop a generic bootstrap method that allows for choosing the penalty parameter $\lambda$ assuming availability of some generic estimators $\widehat U_i$ of the residuals $U_i = m_1'(X_i^{\top}\theta_0,Y_i)$.
-We then briefly discuss a plug-in strategy for residual estimation (Remark \ref{rem:PlugInResidualEstimation}).
-In Section \ref{sec:ResidualEstimationViaCrossValidation}, we explain how to obtain suitable estimators $\widehat U_i$ via cross-validation, which is broadly available.
-For convenience of the reader, we have gathered the implementation details for our two main methods in Appendix \ref{sec:Implementation}.
-See also Section \ref{sec:Extensions} for extensions of these methods to richer modelling frameworks.
+We next provide a method for choosing the penalty parameter which is broadly available yet amenable to theoretical analysis.
+We split the section into two parts.
+In Section \ref{sub: boot penalty level}, we discuss a generic bootstrap method that allows for choosing the penalty parameter $\lambda$ under availability of some generic estimators $\widehat{U}_i$ of $U_i:=m'_1(\bX_i^\top\btheta_0,\bY_i),i\in[n]$.
+In Section \ref{sec:ResidualEstimationViaCrossValidation}, we show how to obtain suitable estimators $\widehat U_i$ via cross-validation.
+By analogy with linear mean regression, we refer to $U:=m_1'(\bX^\top\btheta_0,\bY)$ as the \emph{residual}.\footnote{The linear mean model $\E[Y|\bX]=\bX^\top\btheta_0$ and (half) square loss imply $U=\bX^\top\btheta_0-Y$.
+The name ``residual'' stems from $U$ agreeing with the deviation $Y-\E[Y|\bX]$ from the mean up to a sign.}